Tourist Visa – United States of America (USA)

-Applying for a US visitor visa allows a foreign national to temporarily relocate to the USA either for the purposes of tourism or to conduct a variety of business based activities, through not to engage in employment.
+Applying for a US visitor visa allows a foreign national to temporarily relocate to the USA either for the purposes of tourism or to conduct a variety of business-based activities, though not to engage in employment.

-As examples of the wide variety of non-immigrant USA visas, the B1 tourist visa and B2 business visitor visa are not intended as routes to gaining lawful permanent residence in the USA through a Permanent Resident Card or US Green Card as it more commonly known.
+As examples of the wide variety of non-immigrant USA visas, the B1 tourist visa, and B2 business visitor visa are not intended as routes to gaining lawful permanent residence in the USA through a Permanent Resident Card or US Green Card as it is more commonly known.

 The B-1 can be particularly useful for those candidates who need to attend business meetings at short notice; Applicants may enter the country for the purposes outlined below on the understanding that they will return to their country of residence at the end of the grant of leave.

 In America, immigration on a temporary basis through the B1 class, also known as a “visitor for Business” visa, allows a candidate to enter the USA for a maximum duration of one year.
 However, in practice, visas are granted according to the stated purpose of visiting on the application, and many are granted for less than a year.
 Whilst applicants are prohibited from working in the USA, the following business-related activities are permitted.

 An applicant from a foreign branch of a US company may migrate to the USA to consult with the company.

 An applicant from a foreign-based company may come to the USA to manage sales/purchases and to negotiate contracts.

 Candidates may conduct market research, attend conferences seminars or conventions.

 Applicants may enter the US in order to make an investment or open a US branch of a foreign company.
 This extends to activities performed prior to starting a business, e.g. opening bank accounts and obtaining office space.

 Applicants who are professional athletes and who will not be earning a salary in the USA may enter on a B1.